-Rising High School Seniors Can Prepare For College This Summer
+High School Seniors Can Prep For College This Summer

-For students getting ready to start their senior year, summer is an ideal time to prepare for college before their final year of high school.
+For students getting ready to start their senior year in 2021, summer is an ideal time to prepare for college before their final year of high school.
 In addition to virtual campus tours, there are many steps your student can take this summer to make themselves more appealing for college admissions.

 Studying and taking the SAT and ACT

-The College Board, the organization that offers the SAT and AP exams, is offering registration for fall SAT exams, if the COVD-19 safety protocols will allow.
-Sign-ups began in June for the exams at the end of August as well as the rest of the calendar year.
-In the meantime, College Board has teamed up with Khan Academy to provide free online resources for students to review as well have practice exams available.
+The College Board, the organization that offers the SAT and AP exams, is continually updating their website to provide current PSAT, SAT, and AP exam schedules, as well as registration for fall SAT exams, as COVD-19 safety protocols allow.
+In the meantime, College Board has teamed up with Khan Academy to provide online resources for students to review as well have practice exams available.

-Currently, ACT Inc. is scheduling for the July 18 exam and other dates in the fall, if the COVD-19 safety protocols will allow.
-To help students to continue to study for the exam, ACT is offering digital resources like ACT Academy with Kaplan and ACT practice test at no cost.
+Currently, ACT Inc. is scheduling exam dates for the fall, as COVD-19 safety protocols allow.
+To help students to continue to study for the exam, ACT is offering digital resources like ACT Academy with Kaplan and ACT practice test.

-This summer is also a good time to figure out what higher education institution your student would like to attend after they graduate high school.
-If it’s a trade school or apprenticeship, start researching the best schools in their interested fields.
-529s can now be used to pay for certain qualified costs for apprenticeship programs that have been accredited by the U.S. Department of Labor.
+This summer is also a good time to figure out what institution of higher education your student would like to attend after high school graduation.
+If it’s a trade school or apprenticeship, start researching the best schools and programs in their fields or interest.
+529s can be used to pay for certain qualified costs for apprenticeship programs that have been accredited by the U.S. Department of Labor.
 If it’s a certificate program, make sure the program accepts federal financial aid so you can use your 529 plan for the program.
 Community colleges are also a great option to earn a higher education.
-If this is a path your child wants to take, look at some regional two-year programs to see which ones specialize in careers in which they might like to work.
+If this is a path your child wants to take, look at regional two-year schools to see which ones specialize in careers in which they’re interested.

 Prepare to fill in the Common Application

 You can start to officially fill out the Common App on Aug.
-1, but your child can take the time now to prepare their college essays in advance.
+1, 2021, for the 2022 school year.
+However, your child can prepare now for the application process.
 Early application deadlines usually run through October and November, right when your student is in the middle of their senior year studies.

-If the school where which your child would like go doesn’t use the Common App, visit to schools’ websites to create a timeline when all the applications and accompanying paperwork are due.
-The deadlines can sneak up on you once their senior year begins.
+If the school where which your child would like go doesn’t use the Common App, visit school websites to create a timeline when all the applications and accompanying paperwork are due.
+The deadlines can sneak up on you once senior year begins.

 As your student is choosing classes for their senior year, encourage them to focus on challenging electives that can make them more attractive to a college recruiter.
-In fact, there are classes that can help them earn college credit while in high school, which will save you money in the long run.
+There are even classes that can help them earn college credit while in high school, which will save you money in the long run.

-Advanced Placement (AP) classes give your student an opportunity to potentially earn college credits while still meeting his or her high school graduation requirements.
+Advanced Placement (AP) classes give your student an opportunity to potentially earn college credit while still meeting their high school graduation requirements.
 At the end of the course, your child will need to take the AP exam in order to receive college credits.
 A score of 3 or above will earn corresponding college credit at any of Ohio’s institutions of higher education.
 Ohio Department of Higher Education hosts an interactive website where you can look up what credit will be granted at each of Ohio’s colleges and universities.

 Career-Technical Credit Transfer (CT)2 aligns career-technical education offered at high schools to specific college courses at public community colleges and universities in the state of Ohio.
 To be eligible for credit, students must complete their program, pass the end of course assessment(s) and/or earn an industry-recognized credential, and matriculate to the participating college or university of their choice.